rgpass/ga_spa/README.md

 * RWD (Responsive Web Design)
 * Pushed to Heroku (http://gp-ga-spa.herokuapp.com/)
 * Query string parameters (/?q=planet   will return Rise of the Planet of the Apes)
+* Push state (search for "planet" then "top gun" then click back -- will hit server again for "planet")

 ##Overview